8 MIN READ

 If appropriate, write these affirmations down on your worksheet, so that you can use them when you need them.

-As well as allowing you to structure useful affirmations, part of Positive Thinking is to look at opportunities that the situation might offer to you.
+As well as allowing you to structure useful affirmations, part of Positive Thinking is to look at opportunities that the situation might offer to you and your team.
 In the examples above, successfully overcoming these situations will open up opportunities.
 You'll gain new skills, you'll be seen as someone who can handle difficult challenges, and you may open up new career opportunities.

 Make sure that you take the time to identify these opportunities and focus on them as part of your positive thoughts.